There’s less than a month to go until the 2018 Russia World Cup kicks off, but its not too late to book a last-minute trip.

 Food is perhaps where this is most obvious.
 Wurst sausages are a frequent sight along the city’s streets and many restaurants can be found serving traditionally German food alongside Russian dishes.

 However, Zotler Bier is favoured by locals and visitors for its relaxed atmosphere.
-Food is cooked using traditional German recipes and Zotler beer is imported from Germany, making you feel like you’re actually 1,000 kilometres away in the heart of Bavaria.
+Food is cooked using traditional German recipes and Zotler beer is imported from Germany, making you feel like you’re actually 1,000km away in the heart of Bavaria.

 Price: Approximately $11 for a main dish, side and beer (690 RUB)